Gauge Theories and Fiber Bundles: Definitions, Pictures, and Results: Defining bundles

 for $p\in\pi^{-1}(U_{i})$, where in an intersection of trivializing neighborhoods $U_{i}\cap U_{j}$ we see that

 i.e. $g(p)$ is consistently defined across trivializing neighborhoods.
 Via this fiber-wise action, $G$ then has a right action on the bundle $P$.

-\begin{framed} $\triangle$ Note that from its definition and basic group properties, the right action of $G$ on $\pi^{-1}(x)$ is automatically free and transitive (making $\pi^{-1}(x)$ a ``right $G$-torsor'').
+\begin{framed} $\triangle$ It is important to remember that $M$ is not part of $E$, and that the depiction of each fiber in the bundle $\pi^{-1}(x)\in E$ as ``hovering over'' the point $x\in M$ is only valid locally.\end{framed} \begin{framed} $\triangle$ Note that from its definition and basic group properties, the right action of $G$ on $\pi^{-1}(x)$ is automatically free and transitive (making $\pi^{-1}(x)$ a ``right $G$-torsor'').
 An equivalent definition of a principal bundle excludes $G$ as a structure group but includes this free and transitive right action of $G$.
 Also note that the definition of the right action is equivalent to saying that $f_{i}\colon\pi^{-1}(x)\to G$ is equivariant with respect to the right action of $G$ on $\pi^{-1}(x)$ and the right action of $G$ on itself.\end{framed} \begin{framed} $\triangle$ A principal bundle is sometimes defined so that the structure group acts on itself by right translation instead of left.
 In this case the action of $G$ on the bundle must be a left action.\end{framed} \begin{framed} $\triangle$ A principal bundle can also be denoted $P(M,G)$ or $G\hookrightarrow P\overset{\pi}{\longrightarrow}M$.\end{framed}Since the right action is an intrinsic operation, a \textbf{principal bundle map} between principal $G$-bundles (e.g. a principal bundle automorphism) is required to be equivariant with regard to it, i.e. we require

 or in juxtaposition notation,

 In fact, any such equivariant map is automatically a principal bundle map, and if the base spaces are identical and unchanged by $\Phi_{E}$, then $\Phi_{E}$ is an isomorphism.
 For a principal bundle map